kln12/Interview_questions/README.md

 9.whre are application logs and server logs are stored
 10.what is the use of node exporter and alert manager in prometheus?
 11.difference between metrics monitoring and log monitoring, give example for both type of monitoring?
+12.how to connect grafana through slack
+13. what are the plugins available.

 #Define CI/CD
 #Define Monolithic vs microservises